MichaelCurrin/hugo-netlify-sample/README.md

 ## Preview

 In order to use the local CMS editor, you need to have a user account for the app setup on Netlify Identify.
-You can then edit the content on the Netlify or locally hosted app using the `/admin` path.
+You can then edit the content on Netlify or locally hosted app using the `/admin` path.

-When using the local admin view, the content content you are editing is in the local repo.
-But when changes are published is a commit is made on the remote repo without any local commit
+When using the _local_ admin view, the content you are editing is in the local repo.
+But when changes are _published_, a commit is made on the remote repo, without any local commit.

 `/admin/#/collections/post`

 ## Background